 1. Department offering the course Civil Engineering

 2. Course Code CEF304

 3. Course Title Structural Analysis II

 4. Credits (L:T:P:C) 4

 5. Contact Hours (L:T:P) 310

-6. Prerequisites (if any) Strength of Materials and Structural Analysis I
+6. Prerequisites (if any) None

 7. Course Basket Discipline Core

-- 8. Course Summary: This course consists of various methods of finding the shear force, bending moment, slope and deflection of the various elements of the indeterminate structures. - 9.
-Course Objectives: The course is designed to make students aware about the basics and analysis of indeterminate structures and different design principles used there in.
+8. Course Summary: This course consists of various methods of finding the shear force, bending moment, slope and deflection of the various elements of the indeterminate structures.

+9. Course Objectives: The course is designed to make students aware about the basics and analysis of indeterminate structures and different design principles used there in.